wavexx/python-bond/README.rst

 maps/dictionaries) can be transferred between the interpreters.
 References are implicitly broken as *objects are transferred by value*.

-Calling functions across the bridge is slow, but the execution speed of function itself is *not affected*.
-This might be perfectly reasonable if there are only occasional calls between languages, and the calls themselves take a significant fraction of time.
-Calling functions recursively between interpreters though might be prohibitive.
+Calling functions across the bridge is slow due to the serialization, but the execution speed of the functions themselves is *not affected*.
+This might be perfectly reasonable if there are only occasional calls between languages, and/or the calls themselves take a significant fraction of time.

 Authors and Copyright